han-yaeger/yaeger/README.md

 ## Contributions

-Contributing to Yaeger is encouraged and we would love to review your Pull Requests.
+Contributing to Yaeger is encouraged, and we would love to review your Pull Requests.
 Either pick up one of the Issues or implement a feature you've been missing.
 Ensure that your feature does not require modern Java features to be exposed through the API.